Central South Island Reel Life October 2019

 Click here to visit our website and find all the details.

-Please report any capture of tagged trout in the lower Waitaki this season, and the Hakataramea and Maerewhenua rivers once they open on the first Saturday in November.
+Please report any capture of tagged trout in the Waitaki River this season, and the Hakataramea and Maerewhenua rivers once they open on the first Saturday in November.

 Information to report: